Imaginary Landscape No. 4 (March No. 2): Composition

 As Cage's compositional style developed, he found that, in order to circumvent the listener's wish to find any emotional appeal to music, the composer himself had to detach from his own work and should not have any control on the composition, that is, he had to remove any personal trait that identifies him as a composer.
 At this time, in 1951, he was also working with his Music of Changes, which was another great step towards chance operations in composition.
 The first performance of this composition took place at the McMillin Theater at Columbia University, New York, with Cage himself conducting, on May 2, 1951.

 The first performance was marked by its low dynamic level (partly due to the fact that the performers were using portable radios), clear distinction of sound events and a thin texture, which was seen as a flaw by the audience.
-Moreover, the late hour at which it was performed meant that the radios would not pick up much non-static sound, as most radio stations were no longer broadcasting during the night.
+Moreover, due to the late hour of the performance most nearby radio stations were not broadcasting and much of the performance was static.
 However, according to Cage himself, the Imaginary Landscape No. 4 "was certainly not a rabble-rouser".
 This was not Cage's last composition to include radios, as he also did it in Speech 1955, Radio Music and Music Walk.

 In reference to this, he commented: "It is thus possible to make a musical composition the continuity of which is free of individual taste and memory (psychology) and also of the literature and 'traditions' of the art.
 The sounds enter the time-space ... centered within themselves, unimpeded by service to abstraction".
 It was dedicated to Morton Feldman and was published by Edition Peters.